XeNz/Ionic2-GitHub-API-app/README.md

 # Ionic2-GitHub-API-app
-An Ionic 2 app that utilizes the github API
+An Ionic 2 app with testing purposes to learn how Ionic 2 handles RESTful and native plugins.